Third Battle of Panipat: Reasons for the outcome

-Durrani had both numeric as well as qualitative superiority over Marathas.
-The combined Afghan army was much larger than that of Marathas.
-Though the infantry of Marathas was organized along European lines and their army had some of the best French-made guns of the time, their artillery was static and lacked mobility against the fast-moving Afghan forces.
-The heavy mounted artillery of Afghans proved much better in the battlefield than the light artillery of Marathas.
-None of the other Hindu Kings joined forces to fight Abdali.
-Allies of Abdali, namely, Najib, Shuja and the Rohillas knew North India very well.
+Durrani had both numeric as well as qualitative superiority over the Marathas.
+The combined Afghan army was much larger than that of the Marathas.
+Though the Maratha infantry was organized along European lines and their army had some of the best French-made guns of the time, their artillery was static and lacked mobility against the fast-moving Afghan forces.
+The Afghan heavy mounted artillery of proved much better in the battlefield than the Maratha light artillery.
+None of the other Hindu kings joined forces to fight Abdali.
+Allies of Abdali, namely, Najib, Shuja, and the Rohillas knew North India very well.
 He was also diplomatic, striking agreements with Hindu leaders, especially the Jats and Rajputs, and former rivals like the Nawab of Awadh, appealing to him in the name of religion.

 Moreover, the senior Maratha chiefs constantly bickered with one another.
-Each had ambitions of carving out their independent states and had no interest in fighting against a common enemy.
-Some of them did not support the idea of a pitched battle and wanted to fight using guerrilla tactics instead of charging the enemy head-on.
-The Marathas were fighting alone at a place which was 1000 miles away from their capital Pune.
+Each had ambitions of carving out an independent state and had no interest in fighting against a common enemy.
+Some of them did not want a pitched battle, and wanted to fight using guerrilla tactics instead of charging the enemy head-on.
+The Marathas were fighting alone at a place which was almost 1,000 km away from their capital Pune.

 Raghunathrao was supposed to go north to reinforce the army.
-Raghunathrao asked for large amount of wealth and troops, which was denied by Sadashivrao Bhau, his cousin and Diwan of Peshwa, so he declined to go.
+Raghunathrao asked for large amounts of money and troops, which was denied by Sadashivrao Bhau, his cousin and Diwan of Peshwa, so he declined to go.
 Sadashivrao Bhau was there upon made commander in chief of the Maratha Army, under whom the Battle of Panipat was fought.
-Some historians have opined, that Peshwa's decision to appoint Sadashivrao Bhau as the Supreme Commander instead of Malharrao Holkar or Raghunathrao proved to be an unfortunate one, as Sadashivrao was totally ignorant of the political and military situation in North India.
+Some historians have opined, that the Peshwa's decision to appoint Sadashivrao Bhau as the Supreme Commander instead of Holkar or Raghunathrao proved to be an unfortunate one, as Sadashivrao was totally ignorant of the political and military situation in North India.

 If Holkar had remained in the battlefield, the Maratha defeat would have been delayed but not averted.
-Ahmad Shah's superiority in pitched battle could have been negated if the Marathas had conducted their traditional ganimi kava, or guerrilla warfare, as advised by Malharrao Holkar, in Punjab and in north India.
-Abdali was in no position to maintain his field army in India indefinitely.
+Ahmad Shah's superiority in pitched battle could've been averted by guerrilla warfare, as advised by Holkar and Suraj Mal.
+However it is described as impossible to implement due to the camp followers of Bhau's army, and the general quality of his men.
+It is also believed that the Afghans would not be susceptible to such tactics, due to the Afghan horses being able to outmaneuver the Marathas in battle.
+Abdali was in no position to maintain his field army in India indefinitely due to external threats.